 SearchStax uses Apache ZooKeeper to manage configuration files across a cluster.
 In both DN and DC deployments, each Solr instance shares space with a ZooKeeper instance on the same server.
 That’s a single ZooKeeper for a DN system, and a three-instance “ensemble” for a production system.
 By design, ZooKeeper must have three (or more) instances to deliver fault-tolerant management of a production system.
 Since a production system requires three servers for ZooKeeper, we co-located three Solr instances on the same servers.
 Those were our Standard Dedicated Clusters.

-Problem: As our company gained experience in the Solr Cloud marketplace, we realized that some clients don’t need three Solr servers to achieve a fault-tolerant production environment.
+As our company gained experience in the Solr Cloud marketplace, we realized that some clients don’t need three Solr servers to achieve a fault-tolerant production environment.
 For many clients, even some large organizations using enterprise-grade CMS like Sitecore, two Solr servers will do the job.
 Unfortunately, a two-server system cuts ZooKeeper back to two instances, which simply doesn’t work.
 ZooKeeper must have three servers.

 Fortunately, ZooKeeper servers can be very small, sometimes called micro-machines.
-That’s why a five-server NextGen cluster is more economical than our three-node Standard clusters.
+That’s why a five-server NextGen cluster is more economical than our three-node full-sized Standard clusters.

-Benefits: The NextGen clusters are both more economical and more reliable!
+The NextGen clusters are both more economical and more reliable!

-- Customers with lower query loads were over-provisioned with three-node clusters.
+- Better Fit at Lower Cost – Customers with lower query loads were over-provisioned with three-node clusters.
 NextGen clusters are a better fit for these clients.
 (You can easily add Solr nodes if you need them.)

-- In all NextGen plans, ZooKeeper instances run on their own dedicated nodes.
+- Better Performance and Reliability – In all NextGen plans, ZooKeeper instances run on their own dedicated nodes.
 That provides better performance and reliability because Solr and ZooKeeper aren’t competing for CPU time.

-- In a Standard Dedicated Cluster, when a node went down it stopped a Solr instance and a ZooKeeper instance at the same time.
+- Simplifies Automatic Recovery – In a Standard Dedicated Cluster, when a node went down it stopped a Solr instance and a ZooKeeper instance at the same time.
 In the new architecture, a server failure stops only one of them.
 This greatly simplifies automatic recovery.

-Take-away: Providing Solr infrastructure and management is not an easy feat.
+Providing Solr infrastructure and management is not an easy feat.
 It requires constant attention, effort, love and care.
 This is why using an experienced service like SearchStax is usually more efficient than trying to do it yourself.